ApryseSDK/pdftron-flutter/doc/api/API.md

 ### Bookmarks

 #### importBookmarkJson
 Imports user bookmarks into the document.
-The input needs to be a valid bookmark JSON format.
+The input needs to be in valid bookmark JSON format.

 Parameters: